dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 + `--output_dir` specifies the directory to save the IR.
 {{< /notice >}}

-Now, let's run the inference on the same video and observe its performance.
+Now, let's run an inference using the IR files on the same video and observe its performance.
 {{< video src="fp16.mp4" width="700px" loop="true" autoplay="false">}}

 As you can see the FPS bumped up to 16+ FPS.